serbrech/blog/_posts/2016-11-01-Hosting-a-web-application-in-Service-Fabric.md

 For this, the Service Fabric SDK with VS tooling needs to be installed. the easiest way is by using the [Web Platform Installer](https://www.microsoft.com/en-us/download/details.aspx?id=6164)

+I like to keep my code agnostic of the infrastructure.
+This is why I choose the guest executable.
-Then you can do Add New Project, search for Service Fabric, and add a Guest Exectuable Service Fabric project.
+If you have the SDK installed, you can do Add New Project, search for Service Fabric, and add a Guest Exectuable Service Fabric project to your solution.
-This will keep the xml files that describe your executable within the service fabric files, instead of having to add them in your project.
-Note that the project is basically a set of XML files, a link to the binaries of your app, and a powershell script to deploy it to the cluster.
-So with some work, you could make this an infrastructure concern, and not even add this project to the solution. anyway, the procedure is described here : https://azure.microsoft.com/en-us/documentation/articles/service-fabric-deploy-existing-app/
+This will keep the xml files that describe your executable (ServiceManifext.xml) within the service fabric project, instead of having to mix them in your web project.
+Note that the Service Fabric project is basically a set of XML files, a link to the binaries of your app, and a powershell script to deploy it to the cluster.
+So with some work, you could make this an infrastructure concern, and not even add this project to the solution.
+Anyway, the procedure is well described here : [Deploy a guest executable to Service Fabric](https://azure.microsoft.com/en-us/documentation/articles/service-fabric-deploy-existing-app/)

 I will focus on the tweaks I made to get it all work nicely.

 1. Set your project's Platform Target x64 (Project Properties > Build > Platform Target).
 Service Fabric supports only x64.

-2. Chose link for the Code Package Behaviour on project creation (it's the default).
+2. Choose link for the Code Package Behaviour on project creation (it's the default).
 In my case, linking did not work recursively.
 So I edited the SF csproj according to [this Stackoverflow answer](http://stackoverflow.com/a/11808911/156415) :

           <Content Include="..\Web\bin\**\*.*">
                <Link>ApplicationPackageRoot\ElectronicConsentPkg\Code\%(RecursiveDir)%(FileName)%(Extension)</Link>
           </Content>

+This will ensure that subfolders are also included (i.e: content, js, views, etc..).

 3. ApplicationManifest
+An application in Service fabric can be composed of multiple services and endpoints.
+It is your deployment unit.
 The ApplicationTypeName value is important as it defines the id of your application (and of your service) in Service Fabric service discovery system.
 It also ends up being part of the url to your service.
 More on that below.

           <ApplicationManifest ApplicationTypeName="MyApp" ...>

 4. ServiceManifest
 This one is more interesting.
-Here is mine :
+It will describe the endpoints to reach your system.
+Here what I ended up with, I will explain below :
           {% highlight xml %}
               <ServiceManifest Name="MyAppPkg"
                            Version="1.0.1"